To get your commissary transfers to your accounting system you'll to set up specific Payment Accounts to accommodate this.

 I want to export these transfers as invoices to be received and bills to be paid?

 We cannot export an invoice to accounts receivable so this is not possible.
 The only way to transfer products is as Journal Entries as described above.
+We also cannot have these transfers added as

 What is the difference between internal transfers and commissary transfers?